Sea Doo Logo

 In 2024, the company announced plans to increase the number of electric personal watercraft in its lineup, further advancing its environmental mission.
 The business also unveiled a revised iteration of the well-liked Spark model with enhanced ergonomics and additional customizability.

-The company’s leadership in the water sports sector has been cemented by its continuous efforts to improve its products’ functionality, safety, and performance.
+The company’s leadership in the water sports sector has been cemented by its ongoing efforts to enhance the functionality, safety, and performance of its products.

 Meaning and History